-Within the Framework Partnership Agreement in European low-power microprocessor technologies awarded in 20176, the first phase of EPI (EPI Phase 1) is funded by the Horizon 2020 work programme 2018-2019 through a Specific Grant Agreement (SGA).7 The purpose of this Call is to support the second phase of EPI (EPI Phase 2), which will be implemented by the EuroHPC JU in view of the transfer of High Performance Computing activities in 2019 and 2020 to the JU.
+2020 work programme 2018-2019 through a Specific Grant Agreement (SGA).
+10 The purpose of this Call is to support the second phase of EPI (EPI Phase 2), which will be implemented by the EuroHPC JU in view of the transfer of High Performance Computing activities in 2019 and 2020 to the JU.

-Proposals are invited against the following topic:
+One Proposal will be invited against the following topic: